 The attractive gardens at Heale House were restored at the beginning of the twentieth century by Harold Peto.

 In February don’t miss the north side of the garden with its carpet of snowdrops and aconites.

 Explore the partly walled vegetable garden with its stunning apple and pear tunnels.

 Wander through the woodland garden with its authentic Japanese tea-house and...

-The information on this site has been researched by me and is accurate to the best of my knowledge.
-All photographs are mine and cannot be used by others without my permission
+All information on this site is accurate to the best of my knowledge.
+I am not liable for damages that arise out of any errors in the material or omission of information that turns out to be material on this website.
+All photographs are mine and cannot be used by others without my permission.